-10.3.2 Policy: Innovative design
+10.3.2 Policy : Innovative design

-To encourage innovative subdivision design that is consistent with the maintenance of amenity values and promotes good urban design outcomes.
+To encourage innovative subdivision design consistent with the maintenance of amenity values.

 Subdivision of larger parcels of land provides the opportunity for developers to express innovation in such matters as the layout of roading networks, the general pattern of allotments and the provision of open space linkages.
 However, subdivision often only involves the creation of a few or single allotments and where this is the case flexibility is important to ensure subdivision, and particularly subdivision design, can respond to individual circumstances.